What is a 1099 tax form?

 Now suppose you don’t hear from Whole Latte Love for a couple years.
 They eventually come back and want a light design refresh of their logo—“something more minimalist”.
 You get the changes made in one day, they love it, and you bill them for $450.

 In this case, they would not send you a 1099-NEC because you didn’t do $600 of work for them.
 However, you’ll still need to report that $450 income on your tax return, and pay self-employment and income tax on it.

 1099 example for small business owners

 Let’s say you own a mini-golf course, and it needs some touching up.
 You hire a local landscaper to come in and beautify the area around the eighteenth hole.

 The landscaper works solo, operating as a sole proprietorship.
 He comes in and plants eighteen miniature palm trees.
 It looks fantastic, and only costs $3,000.

-During tax season, it’s up to you to send him a Form 1099-MISC, recording the amount you paid him, and the service you’re paying him for.
+During tax season, it’s up to you to send him a Form 1099-NEC, recording the amount you paid him, and the service you’re paying him for.
 You’ll also send a copy to the IRS.

 Now let’s say a winter storm blows in and kills off all the palm trees.
 You realize, based on the local climate, tropical plants may not be a suitable decoration.

 You decide that you want giant replica Easter Island heads by the eighteenth hole instead.
 You call your landscaper from before, but he tells you he doesn’t do Easter Island heads—you’ll have to talk to someone with a bigger operation.